richtastic/ff/src/3DR/wiki/dense.md

 x try on actual different image x determine what needle/haystack size to use based on cell size

+- use lattice/mesh to enforce locations
+	- global Q with all matches
+	- add each seed [ADD FXN]
+	- pop next best match off Q
+		- if satisfies constraints:
+			- doesn't cross lattice edge [only calculate with matched neighbors]
+			- is minimum of 0.N pixels from neighbor
+		=> set as matched point
+			- remove all local scores from Q
+			- for each neighbor:
+				- search local neighborhood as self.scale * cellSize * 4
+		- else:
+			- resolve by moving crossed neighbor & lowering score if average score is better
+			- or NO-OP

+	ADD FXN: [GOOD seeds don't need to, bad seeds might in order to readjust later]
+		- record top ~10 matches in neighborhood in local Q
+		- add top matches to global Q

 - how to use initial findings (@ cell size 1) to guide next findings (@ cell size 2)
 	- allow for possbile missmatches
 	- enforce more ordering constraints